openwdl/wdl/versions/1.0/SPEC.md

 }
 ```

 In this example, `i`, and `f` are inputs to this task even though `i` is not directly used in the command section.
-In comparison, `s` is an input even though the command line references it.
+In comparison, `s` is not an input even though the command line references it.

 ## Computing Workflow Inputs